Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

 Syracuse Community Center

-Due to the Corona Virus, the Meigs County Health Department has closed the Syracuse Community Center .
-All activities of any kind will cease until further notice.
+Closed to all activities of any kind will cease until further notice.

 Meigs County Auditor’s Office